Muscle tension, body soreness, headaches. For people with anxiety disorders, pain like this may be all too familiar.

 Relaxation techniques help people develop the ability to cope more effectively with the stresses that contribute to anxiety and pain.
 Common techniques include breathing retraining, progressive muscle relaxation, and exercise.

-Find a mental health professional who treats anxiety disorders in your area.
+Find a mental health professional who treats anxiety and depressive disorders in your area.

 Many lifestyle changes that improve the symptoms of an anxiety disorder also help the symptoms of chronic pain.